edinburgh-napier/set09121/lectures/lecture19.md

 - During debugging, we often output values to the console to check behaviour.
 - I/O like this is very slow, requiring your program to interact with the OS and present data.
 - You should avoid this I/O as far as possible in final builds.
-- **IF** you must have I/O, then follow some rules to make things faster:
+- **IF you must have I/O**, then follow some rules to make things faster:
     - Don't use C++ I/O (`cin` and `cout`) -- these are slow because of error checking.
     - Don't use the C++ end-of-line terminator (`endl`) as this also flushes a stream, which is slow.
     - Do use C-style I/O (from the `cstdio` header) such as `printf`, etc. These are low-level and faster.